-2011 2010 2009 Provision for Federal income taxes at the statutory rate 35.0% 35.0% 35.0% State and city income taxes, net of Federal income tax benefit 4.9 4.9 (6.0) Effect of foreign taxable operations 0.1 Effect of permanent differences resulting in Federal taxable income 0.4 0.5 (82.4) Other, net (1.3) (2.0) 4.7 Actual provision for income taxes 39.0% 38.4% (48.6)%
+2012 2011 2010 Provision for Federal income taxes at the statutory rate 35.0% 35.0% 35.0% State and local income taxes, net of Federal tax benefit 3.3 4.9 4.9 Permanent differences resulting in Federal taxable income 5.5 0.4 0.5 Foreign tax rate differential (3.4) Foreign tax credit (2.5) - Other, net (0.5) (1.3) (2.0) Actual provision for income taxes 37.4% 39.0% 38.4%

 The Company accounts for uncertain income tax positions in accordance with ASC Topic 740 Income Taxes.
-As of January 31, 2011, the Company had no material unrecognized tax benefits.
-The Company files income tax returns in the U.S. federal jurisdiction and various states and foreign jurisdictions.
-The Company is no longer subject to income tax examinations by tax authorities for any material jurisdictions through the fiscal year ended January 31, 2007.
-The Internal Revenue Service commenced an examination of the Company's U.S. income tax returns for the fiscal years ended January 31, 2008 through January 31, 2010 in April 2010.
+As of January 31, 2012, the Company had no material unrecognized tax benefits.
+The Company files income tax returns in the U.S. federal jurisdiction and various state and foreign jurisdictions.
+The Company is currently under audit by various state and local jurisdiction for the years ended January 31, 2008 through January 31, 2011.
+As of January 31, 2012, the federal tax examination for the year ended January 31, 2009 has been concluded with no change.

-The Company's policy on classification is to include interest in "interest and financing charges" and penalties in "selling, general and administrative expense" in the accompanying Consolidated Statements of Operations.
+The Company's policy on classification is to include interest in "interest and financing charges" and penalties in "selling, general and administrative expense" in the accompanying Consolidated Statements of Income.
 The Company and certain of its subsidiaries are subject to U.S. Federal income tax as well as income tax of multiple state, local, and foreign jurisdictions.
-U.S. Federal income tax returns have been examined through January 31, 2005.
+U.S. Federal income tax returns have been examined through January 31, 2009.

-Undistributed earnings of the Company's foreign subsidiaries amounted to approximately \$1.6 million at January 31, 2011.
+Undistributed earnings of the Company's foreign subsidiaries amounted to approximately \$13.6 million at January 31, 2012.
 Those earnings are considered indefinitely reinvested and, accordingly, no provision for U.S. income taxes has been provided thereon.
 Upon distribution of those earnings in the form of dividends or otherwise, the Company would be subject to both U.S. income taxes (subject to an adjustment for foreign tax credits) and withholding taxes payable to the various foreign countries, as applicable.